Halludba71/Shogun-Manga-Reader/README.md

 # Shogun-Manga-Reader
-Shogun is a Manga Reader Web App created for my A level Coursework.
+Shogun is a Manga Reader Web App created to provide an alternative to online reading on the desktop platform.
 Features will try to remain similar to Tachiyomi

 ## Current Features